amadeovezz/gobro/README.md

 # gobro

-gobro is a extendable golang toolkit to work with BRO IDS data.
+gobro is an extendable golang toolkit to work with BRO IDS data.

 # Features for version 0.1.0